 Access to Digital Images

-The Security Supervisor and Security Officers, in the course of their normal duties, monitor and operate the live video security system.
+The Safety and Security Services Manager and Library Resource Security Officers, in the course of their normal duties, monitor and operate the live video security system.

-Only the Director, Deputy Director, Branch Manager, Security Supervisor, and designated Senior Persons are authorized to access the recorded archival data in pursuit of incidents of criminal activity, litigation, or violation of the Library Code of Conduct.
+Only the Director, Deputy Director, Branch Manager, Safety and Security Services Manager, and designated Senior Persons are authorized to access the recorded archival data in pursuit of incidents of criminal activity, litigation, or violation of the Library Code of Conduct.
 Authorized individuals, with notice to the Director, may ask other staff to review recorded data to ascertain security concerns related to a specific incident.

 Such persons shall not violate any laws relevant to this policy in performing their duties and functions related to the video security system.